teckgeekz/ultra-oak/content/pages/faq.md

     section_id: faq_section
     questions:
       - question: How long does shipping take?
-        answer: >-
+        answer: >
           Now that’s a frequent one all right, ain’t it?
 Your answer to this should *manage customer expectations*.
-Just like [a good checkout flow](http://bit.ly/2YCN3iG) should.
+Just like a good checkout flow should.
 Tell them the truth:

-            - US shipping will take between 3 to 5 business days.
+          *   Domestic will take between 3 to 5 business days.

-            - International shipping will take between 5 and 10 business days.
+          *   International shipping will take between 5 and 10 business days.

-            - Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
+          *   Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
       - question: How do refunds and returns work?
         answer: >-
           It happens.
 Even the most beautiful of plants will disappoint